São Paulo (state): Early 20th century

-Paulista War
+Constitutionalist Revolution

 The Constitutionalist Revolution of 1932 or Paulista War is the name given to the uprising of the population of the Brazilian state of São Paulo against the federal government of Vargas.
 Its main goal was to press the provisional government headed by Getúlio Vargas to enact a new Constitution, since it had revoked the previous one, adopted in 1889.
 However, as the movement developed and resentment against President Vargas grew deeper, it came to advocate the overthrow of the Federal Government and the secession of São Paulo from the Brazilian federation.
 But, it is noted that the separatist scenario was used as guerrilla tactics by the Federal Government to turn the population of the rest of the country against the state of São Paulo, broadcasting the alleged separatist notion throughout the country.
 There is no evidence that the movement's commanders sought separatism.

 The uprising started on 9 July 1932, after five protesting students were killed by government troops on 23 May 1932.
 On the wake of their deaths, a movement called MMDC (from the initials of the names of each of the four students killed, Martins, Miragaia, Dráusio and Camargo) started.
 A fifth victim, Alvarenga, was also shot that night, but died months later.

 Revolutionary troops entrenched in the battlefield.
 In a few months, the state of São Paulo rebelled against the federal government.
 Counting on the solidarity of three other powerful states, (Rio Grande do Sul, Minas Gerais and Rio de Janeiro), the politicians of São Paulo expected a quick war.
 However, that solidarity was never translated into actual support, and the São Paulo civil war was won by the Federation on 2 October 1932.

 In spite of its military defeat, some of the movement's main demands were finally granted by Vargas afterwards: the appointment of a non-military state Governor, the election of a Constituent Assembly and, finally, the enactment of a new Constitution in 1934.
 However that Constitution was short lived, as in 1937, amidst growing extremism on the left and right wings of the political spectrum, Vargas closed the National Congress and enacted another Constitution, which established an authoritarian regime called Estado Novo.